confluentinc/ksql/docs/how-to-guides/convert-changelog-to-table.md

 );
 ```

-Insert some events into `s1`, repeating entries for some of the keys.
+Insert some rows into `s1`, repeating entries for some of the keys.

 ```sql
 INSERT INTO s1 (